Clastify logo

 Image

-The solar constant isn’t exactly constant.
-It varies slightly with the Sun’s activity cycle, and it changes more through the year because Earth’s orbit is elliptical.
-Earth is a little closer to the Sun in January than in July; this changes the solar intensity received, but it does not cause the seasons.
-Seasons mainly come from the tilt of Earth’s rotation axis.
+The solar constant is not perfectly constant.
+It shifts slightly with the Sun’s activity cycle, and more noticeably through the year because Earth’s orbit is elliptical.
+Earth sits a little closer to the Sun in January than in July; that changes the solar intensity received, but it does not cause the seasons.
+Seasons come mainly from the tilt of Earth’s rotation axis.

-A planet catches sunlight as a flat disc would.
-It does not receive sunlight across its entire spherical surface at the same time.
+A planet catches sunlight as a flat disc would, rather than across its entire spherical surface at the same time.
 The solar power intercepted by a spherical planet is

 Image

-Including albedo, the mean absorbed solar intensity is
+Including albedo gives the mean absorbed solar intensity as

 Estimating equilibrium temperature

-For a body with no greenhouse atmosphere, find equilibrium by setting absorbed solar intensity equal to emitted thermal intensity:
+For a body with no greenhouse atmosphere, find equilibrium by setting the absorbed solar intensity equal to the emitted thermal intensity:

-There is a clear limit to the model.
+There’s a limit to the model.
 It treats the body as if its surface radiates directly to space.
 Earth’s real atmosphere absorbs and re-emits infrared radiation, so a surface–atmosphere exchange model is needed for a better estimate.

 The small atmospheric fraction that matters